Archives July 2007

 Spent the day on customer work.
 Stupid little set of bugs cropped up in some seldom-used code.
 Sigh.
 Test coverage could be better.
 Spent a few hours on further refactoring as well, including adding lots of tests.
 Kind of stalled on one test where the test fails, but the code works perfectly well on the ...

 Today I started work on making an IDE and/or rewriting Turtle graphics.
 I started with a few spike tests.
 The first was to see how to go about using the rsvg library to render SVG graphics.
-So far I'm disappointed (or, rather my disappointment is renewed), it does seem you can't get ...
+So far I'm disappointed (or, rather my disappointment is renewed), it does seem you can't get at the DOM ...

 Rosey is gone, nice new place up the road of her own.
 Just about to start packing the car with our stuff to move to our place.
 Have to tear down the furniture and the like still.
 Dad will be by with the trailer tomorrow morning.
 Finally got our Bell bill today so we can ...